11 Festive ESL Christmas Lessons for Adults

 4. Sing a Christmas Carol

-This classic Christmas carol, “We Wish You a Merry Christmas” is ideal for any Christmas lesson, including ones with adults.
+The classic Christmas carol, “We Wish You a Merry Christmas” is ideal for any Christmas lesson, including those with adults.
 It is simple, endearing and catchy.

-Begin by discussing key vocabulary words and phrases in the song like:
+Begin by discussing some of the key vocabulary words and phrases in the song, like good tidings, kin and pudding.

 Then, play the song at least once for your students.
 If you don’t have a Christmas CD handy, you can use this video on YouTube.